-Ayurvedic Treatment for PCOS & PMOS: A Complete, Doctor-Led Guide
+Ayurvedic Treatment for PCOS (PMOS): A 90-Day Doctor's Plan

 Polycystic ovary syndrome, now clinically renamed PMOS (Polyendocrine Metabolic Ovarian Syndrome), is one of the most common hormonal conditions in Indian women of reproductive age (community estimates vary widely, often cited around 1 in 5).
 Conventional care tends to manage one symptom at a time.
 Ayurveda, used alongside modern diagnostics and supervised by a qualified physician, works on the metabolic and hormonal terrain that drives the whole picture.
 This is a practical, evidence-aware guide to what that actually looks like, written to be honest about both what helps and where the evidence stops.